Firefighters and 118 personnel together to form special rescue teams in the event of serious disasters, the USAR Emilia-Romagna Teams are born - Breaking Latest News

 It was signed by the councilor for health policies, Raffaele Donini, and the Regional Director of the Fire Brigade of Emilia-Romagna, Michele De Vincentis.

-“The integration of the healthcare part into the USAR Team is necessary in order to intervene in the most effective and efficient way in these difficult situations, as well as to guarantee the safety of the operators present on the operational scenario – he said From Vincentis-.
-The USAR Team has an organization that allows reconnaissance checks of the affected scenario to be carried out, identifying the most complex sites, to identify victims trapped under the rubble and proceed immediately to the search and recovery phase with the use of details in complex scenarios”.
+“The integration of the healthcare part into the USAR Team is necessary in order to intervene in the most effective and efficient way in these difficult situations, as well as to guarantee the safety of the operators present on the operational scenario – he stated From Vincentis-.
+The USAR Team has an organization that allows carrying out reconnaissance checks of the affected scenario, identifying the most complex sites, to identify victims trapped under the rubble and proceed immediately to the search and recovery phase with the use of details in complex scenarios”.

 The key points of the Agreement